forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ## New Content and Updates

 * Redone and extended [Opinion & Judgement section](#opinions--judgement) which contains opinions, interpretations, assessments and judgement (23.11.).
-It includes opinions/articles by Olena and Volodymyr Zelenskyy, Mikhail Gorbachev and Vladimir Putin.
+Opinions/articles by Olena and Volodymyr Zelenskyy, Mikhail Gorbachev and Vladimir Putin are included.

 * Updated the literature on the events around the [2014 Revolution](#events-around-the-2014-revolution).
   > The considerations are now more comprehensive and balanced (hopefully).

 * Clarifications and corrected mistakes across the page.
-For example in [Sanctions (Economic Restrictions)](#sanctions-economic-measures).
+For example in [Sanctions (Economic Restrictions)](#sanctions).

 * Notes on Sanctions: [Economic Measures to Encourage Adherence to International Rules](#sanctions-economic-measures).